codegarden13/Computer-UsageDensity/README.md

-# Enumerate Workplace - Usage
+# How is Workplace - Usage ?
 Get data about each windows machine's usage in an organisation.

 - Who used this computer during this year.
 - When did each of this users use this client last time.